 As a small scale, ethical breeder, I breed primarily for myself with the betterment and conservation of the breed in mind.
 My breedings have a purpose: correcting a fault, adding virtues, cementing desirable traits.
 These breedings take time, and are often planned months if not years in advance.
 I carefully select stud dogs from well known, proven and health tested lines.
 My dogs are also fully health tested before they are bred.

 I do not place puppies at the buyer’s request, but try to match needs and personality to available homes.
 I may not get the dog you need in my next litter.
 Please understand that I prefer withholding a sale rather than place a puppy in an ill-fitting home.
 My duty is to the dogs I produce, not my waiting list.

 My puppies are all the same price, no matter the color, sex or coat variety.
-They are raised in a home environment with puppy culture and early neurological stimulation.
+They are raised in a home environment with puppy culture, early scent introduction and early neurological stimulation.